parrt/msds501/projects/wordsim.md

 ## Evaluation

 Please be aware that, depending on the hardware you run this on, the program could be fairly slow.
-On my iMac, the test described here takes 45 seconds, which includes time to load and process the 1G file containing 400,000 words.
+On my iMac, the test described here takes 45 seconds, which includes time to load and process the 1G file containing 400,000 words. *If it takes many minutes to process, we will assume there’s a problem with your code.*

 We will run your program from the command line as follows using the 300-dimensional vectors: